nordic-institute/X-Road-Security-Server-sidecar/README.md

 The Security Server sidecar installation requires an existing installation of Docker.

+Building with Docker BuildKit can slightly reduce the size of the resulting container image.
+See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.

 ### 1.3 Requirements for the Security Server Sidecar

 Minimum recommended docker engine configuration to run the security server sidecar container: